top of page

-Dr. Michael Lenz is a practicing physician in Delafield, Waukesha County, Wisconsin.
-He is Board Certified in Pediatrics and Internal Medicine which means he sees patients from newborns through adulthood.
+Dr. Michael Lenz is Board Certified in Pediatrics and Internal Medicine, meaning he sees patients from newborns through adulthood.
+He is practicing and will continue to practice in Southeastern Wisconsin in the metro Milwaukee area.
+This lifetime of experience is especially important in working with those who have fibromyalgia, as these and related conditions typically start in childhood but are not recognized until years or even decades later.
 He is also a diplomat of the Board of Lifestyle Medicine and a diplomat of the Board of Clinical Lipidology.
 Dr. Lenz also has received a T. Colin Campbell Plant-Based Nutrition Certificate.
 Dr. Lenz graduated from the Medical College of Wisconsin in Milwaukee and completed his Residency at the Virginia Commonwealth University Hospitals in Richmond, Virginia.
-Dr. Lenz has helped hundreds of patients suffering from fibromyalgia-like pain.
+Dr. Lenz has helped hundreds of patients suffering from fibromyalgia and related problems in children and adults.
 He is committed to educating, inspiring, and equipping patients to walk through this battle triumphantly.

 Inform, Inspire, and Equip.

-Many people have either been told or read that fibromyalgia isn't real, or it is just all in their heads.
+Many people have either been told or read that fibromyalgia isn't real or that it is just all in their heads.
 This misunderstanding, unfortunately, causes harm and is a disservice to those suffering.
 If you are one of the estimated 10 million people in the United States who are suffering from fibromyalgia, then you know it is real.
 If you don't have FM, you will, at a minimum, gain a deeper understanding of what you or your loved one is experiencing.
-If you do have FM, you will feel validated for what you have had to endure.
-You also will receive actionable steps you can take to thrive, not just survive with FM and its related disorders.
+If you do have FM, you will feel validated for what you are enduring.
+You will also receive actionable steps to thrive, not just survive with FM and its related problems.
 You will also learn practical and realistic strategies for conquering your fibromyalgia.

 Joel L. Young, MD is the Medical Director and Founder of the Rochester Center for Behavioral Medicine.
 Dr. Young is certified by the American Board of Psychiatry and Neurology with added qualifications in geriatric, forensic, and adolescent psychiatry.
 He serves as a Clinical Associate Professor of Psychiatry at the Wayne State University School of Medicine.
 He is also Chief Medical Officer of the Clinical Trials Group of Southeast Michigan.
 He has served as the primary investigator for more than 70 clinical trials, authoring over 100 articles.
 He has also authored books on chronic fatigue, mental illness, substance abuse, and ADHD.
 In addition to clinical care, research, and teaching, Dr. Young also collaborates with the NFL and MLB to evaluate professional athletes.